Philosophy

 PH 344 Reasons for Faith3

-Mainstream Western philosophy faces significant challenges from both feminist and multicultural critics.
-Those challenges range from exposure of bias in methodology, to critiques of injustice in ethics and politics, to presentation of new theories to rival or replace longstanding conceptions.
-This course will examine some of the historical development of these critiques and will survey a number of issues covered by those critiques.
-Prerequisite: Core 250 or a History of Philosophy course.
+Mainstream Western philosophy faces significant,challenges from both feminist and multicultural,critics.
+Those challenges range from exposure of,bias in methodology, to critiques of injustice in,ethics and politics, to presentation of new,theories to rival or replace longstanding,conceptions.
+This course will examine some of the,historical development of these critiques and will,survey a number of issues covered by those,critiques.
+Satisfies the Culture and Diversity,requirement for the shared curriculum, and,provides a "U" tag.
+Strongly recommended prior,courses: Core 250 or a History of Philosophy,course.

 PH 368 Aesthetics3